Flawed EU engine tests caught in VW headlights

-BRUSSELS/PARIS (Reuters) - Volkswagen’s (VOWG_p.DE) exposure as a U.S. emissions test cheat has cast an unflattering light on regulatory failings closer to home, adding momentum to a push already underway to close gaping European loopholes.
+BRUSSELS/PARIS, Sept 23 (Reuters) - The outing of Volkswagen as a U.S. emissions test cheat has cast an unflattering light on regulatory failings closer to home, adding momentum to a push underway to close gaping European loopholes.

 Environmental groups such as the International Council on Clean Transportation, which first spotted VW’s diesel trickery, have warned for years that tests are being “gamed” by the industry - a view now broadly shared by the European Commission.